 Six Ways Ghostbusters Was Almost Different

-Many fans still might not know, however, that this film was almost very different.
+Before people take to the theaters to enjoy (or mock) the latest installment in the franchise, we thought it would be fun to look back at what might have been in the original.
+Many fans still might not know that the original Ghostbusters film was almost very different.
 Some of these reasons, believe it or not, made the movie worse than it could have been, while some made it much, much better.
 Let’s take a look.

 Bust first, play the song while you read:

 Dan Aykroyd’s original idea was to have a band of “Ghostmashers” travel through time and space to battle ghosts.
 The director, Ivan Reitman, told him to try again.

 Which would’ve been better?
 Ghostbusters.
 Duh.